hindu-comm/weblogs/manasataramgini/2020/11/2020-11-22_the-old-teacher.md

 performed a namaskāra to Lootika’s mother, who asked them to stay on for lunch; Kalakausha and Kallolini said they had to be in the hospital shortly but agreed to take some packed food along from her.
-Lootika’s mother admonished to eat properly and on time.
-Just as they were at the gate to leave, Kalollini remarked: “Our history teacher from school periodically asks about you all.
+Lootika’s mother admonished them to eat properly and on time.
+Just as they were at the gate to leave, Kallolini remarked: “Our history teacher from school periodically asks about you all.
 She remarked that she would like to talk to you, Lootika or your husband, or one of your sisters, whenever you’ll are in the city.
 I think it is something specific that she might